SheCodesAustralia/multicoder-turtorial/content/World/7_create_a_world.md

 {{% notice info %}}

-Run the code an make sure you can see all the obstacles!
+Run the code and make sure you can see all the obstacles!

 {{% /notice %}}